Winter 100 2013

 Runners are permitted pacers from the 75 mile point.
 Pacers must travel on foot only.
 Runners are permitted multiple pacers throughout the last 25 miles but only one may travel with the runner at any one time.
 Pacers may make use of the aid stations.

-Crews are now permitted at the race and may meet their runners anywhere on course with the excpetion of certain aid stations including the main hall at Streatley - the hall is small and required for the constant flow of runners.
-Other aid stations that are off limits to crew are listed in the aid station table.
+Crews are permitted and, with the exception of certain aid stations including the main hall at Streatley, may meet their runners anywhere on course.
+The HQ hall is small and required for the constant flow of runners.
 Full crew instructions can be found here.

 There will be a dedicated team of race medics available throughout the duration of the weekend.
 If you suffer an injury or accident that warrants direct medical attention, the medics will be on hand to provide you with exactly that.
 Contact numbers and full details of what to do in an emergency will be given to you in the pre race information packs and again at race registration.
 Due to the nature of the course ie. some off road, the medics may take some time to reach you, or potentially be out of contact tending to other runners.
 In those instances you should contact the emergency services on 999.
 If you are injured but able to walk, please make your way to the nearest aid station where there will either be a medic, or an aid station captain will immediately get in touch with medical care should you require it/ arrange for transport out.
 If you suffer a severe injury or encounter someone in serious difficulty please call 999 for emergency ambulance services.